Unisex public toilet: Building-related advantages

-Especially where space is limited, the double design of the sanitary facilities is not possible or only possible to a limited extent.
-Unisex toilets are often used in many public transport systems, such as rail vehicles or airplanes.
+Where space is limited, sex-segregated sanitary facilities are not possible or must be limited.
+Unisex toilets are often used in many public transport systems, such as rail vehicles or airplanes, or by small businesses which provide a single toilet to their staff and customers.

-Unisex public toilets are less problematic to use by caretakers of dependents (who include very young children, the elderly, and the mentally and physically disabled) to enter the toilet room together with their charge.
+Unisex public toilets cause fewer problems for caretakers of dependents who enter the toilet room together with their charge, such as a very young child, an elder, or a mentally or physically disabled person.

-Women/girls often spend more time in toilet rooms than men/boys, both for physiological and cultural reasons.
-The requirement to use a cubicle rather than a urinal means that urination takes longer and sanitation is a far greater issue, often requiring more thorough hand washing.
+Women and girls often spend more time in toilet rooms than men or boys, for both physiological and cultural reasons.
+Urination takes longer inside a cubicle than at a urinal, and sanitation is a far greater issue often requiring more thorough hand washing.
 Females also make more visits to toilets.
 Urinary tract infections and incontinence are more common in females.
 Pregnancy, menstruation, breastfeeding, and diaper-changing increase usage.
-The elderly, who are disproportionately female, due to men dying earlier in their old age than females, make longer and more frequent toilet visits.
+The elderly, who are disproportionately female because of the higher male death rate, make longer and more frequent toilet visits.
 Unisex public toilets can alleviate this problem by providing equal sanitation space for all genders, eliminating the prospect of unused cubicles in the male toilets.

-Some argue that a two-tier system is also generated via what they called the "toilet apartheid" by excluding women/girls from important social networking processes in male toilets.
-Important agreements and decisions by men/boys are sometimes made at the urinal where females are currently excluded.
+Some argue that a two-tier system is also generated by a "toilet apartheid" that excludes women and girls from important social networking processes in male toilets.
+Important agreements and decisions by males are sometimes made at the urinal, where females are currently excluded.

 Building-related disadvantages

-The consolidation of previously gender-separated toilets or the construction of new unisex toilets is sometimes resisted due to administrative and building law difficulties.
-Also, where public toilets are located are sometimes dictated by existing plumbing design.
+The consolidation of previously gender-separated toilets or the construction of new unisex toilets sometimes meets administrative and building-law resistance.
+The location of public toilets is sometimes dictated by existing plumbing design.
 If the only way to build unisex public toilets is to locate them in isolated spaces a long way from people in charge of supervising the space, such a design may be objectionable on safety grounds.
 Some argue that laws requiring that women and men be treated the same in public toilet access is unfair.
-Since the 1980s, "potty parity" activists campaigned for laws requiring more female-designated public toilets than male-designated public toilets in public buildings, based on the idea that women require more time to use the toilet and thus women's toilets tend to have longer lines.
+Since the 1980s, "potty parity" activists have campaigned for laws requiring more female-designated public toilets than male-designated public toilets in public buildings, since women require more time to use the toilet and thus women's toilet rooms tend to have longer lines.
 California passed the first law of this kind in 1987, and as of 2009 twenty states in the US have passed similar legislation.